Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Enforcement of the Charter

-It was at the request of the drafting group and shipowners that were consulted that the Sea Cargo Charter should include a recommended charterparty clause to request data from owners so that signatories do not have to negotiate similar wording with every business partner.
+It was at the request of the drafting group and shipowners that were consulted that the Sea Cargo Charter should include a recommended charterparty clause to request data from owners so that charterers do not have to negotiate similar wording with every business partner.

 To support data collection, various Data Collection Templates have been developed.

-While the Clause wording is strongly recommended, it is not compulsory for Signatories.
-However, if all Signatories start using it in new contracts it will de facto be in common usage.
+While the Clause wording is strongly recommended, it is not compulsory for signatories.
+However, if all signatories start using it in new contracts it will de facto be in common usage.
 The Sea Cargo Charter Clause and Data Collection Templates are available on the website.

 Reporting & transparency